banushrees/VLSI-SOC-DESIGN/VLSI SoC.md

 ![Screenshot (19)](https://github.com/user-attachments/assets/b1930879-780a-4052-a572-5fe76917728b)

 - RISC V is Instruction set architecture (eg.C-program has to be typed on the hardware which has a particular layout )
-- The C-program is compiled on the assembly launguage program
+- The C-program is compiled on the assembly launguage program.
-- The assembly launguage program later on converted to machine launguage (eg 0101110)  Hexadecimal--> binary
+- The assembly launguage program later on converted to machine launguage (eg 0101110)  Hexadecimal--> binary.
-- The interface that present between the RISCV  and layout is HDL( Hardware Description Launguage)
+- The interface that present between the RISCV  and layout is HDL( Hardware Description Launguage).

 </details>

 <details>
 <summary>SOFTWARE APPLICATION TO HARDWARE IMPLEMENTATION</summary>

-Interaction between the software apps and HardWare happens by the help of System software
+Interaction between the software apps and HardWare happens by the help of System software .

 ![Screenshot (19)](https://github.com/user-attachments/assets/abacd6ff-7437-495c-9bfd-2aad14de8ea6)

 ### components of system software

  #### OS -> COMPILER -> ASSEMBLER
- 1. OS - Operating System
+ 1. <mark>OS</mark> - Operating System
    -Handles i/o operations
    - Allocate Memory
    - Low level system functions

- 2. COMPILER
+ 2. <mark>COMPILER</mark>
     -converts c,c++ VB, Java, to instructions depends on what kind of hardware it is (eg..exe file).

- 3.ASSEMBLER
+ 3. <mark>.ASSEMBLER</mark>
    - converts instrction set  into machine launguage (eg 101011)

  ![Screenshot (22)](https://github.com/user-attachments/assets/4230546d-cf87-4026-a798-da9f708b70ae)